flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.load.dense.matrix.bin`: load a dense matrix from a binary file.
 The binary file can store data in row-major or column-major order.
 In this function, users have to specify all information of the dense matrix, such as the number of rows, the number of columns, the element type and the data layout (row-major or column-major). e.g., `fm.load.dense.matrix.bin("/mnt/data/matrix.bin", in.mem=TRUE, nrow=1000, ncol=10, byrow=FALSE, ele.type="I")` loads a dense matrix of integers with 1000 rows and 10 columns, stored in column-major order.
 * `fm.load.sparse.matrix`: load a sparse matrix in the FlashMatrix format from the Linux filesystem.
 The sparse matrix has to be formatted in advance.
 For a symmetric matrix, users only need to specify the sparse matrix file and the index file of the sparse matrix.
 For an asymmetric matrix, users need to specify four files: the sparse matrix file, the index file of the sparse matrix, the transpose of the sparse matrix, the index file for the transpose of the sparse matrix.

+We can make vectors and matrices persistent on disks even if R is closed.

 ## "Base" functions

 FlashR implements many R functions in the base package to mimic the existing R programming environment.
 Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with the original R version for some functions for the sake of performance.
 Below shows a list of R functions in the base package currently supported by FlashR.
 More functions will be provided in the future.